mai-thao/mai-thao/README.md

 # Hello! 👋 I'm Mai
 ### I am a Software Engineer.

-This is my portfolio where I store my personal coding projects and scripts.
+This is my portfolio where I [version-control](https://about.gitlab.com/topics/version-control/) and share my personal coding projects and scripts.

 ## 💬 About Me
 I am a detail-oriented backend software engineer with 4 years of experience building scalable microservices, optimizing system performances, and delivering high-impact solutions.

 I am skilled in designing robust APIs, automating CI/CD pipelines, and collaborating cross-functionally to ensure reliability and efficiency.

 It's great to virtually meet!
-I am seeking opportunities to connect with like-minded professionals to collaborate with, bringing not only my technical expertise but also a spirit of curiosity and innovation.
+I am seeking opportunities to connect with like-minded professionals to collaborate with, bringing not only my technical expertise but also a spirit of curiosity and innovation!

 ## 📫 Contact Info
 *Let's connect on LinkedIn!*